worldline/ios-training/docs/src/ui-development/README.md

 1/2 day
 :::

-There are two official UI frameworks provided by Apple: UIKit and SwiftUI.
+Apple provides two official UI frameworks : UIKit and SwiftUI.

 UIKit is the originally used framework for UI development.
 It relies on defining the UI in a separate file (storyboard or xib) and the behavior in a swift file.
 In 2019, Apple release the first version of SwiftUI.

 The remainder of this training focuses on SwiftUI.